filestack/filestack-ios/README.md

 // An URL scheme that your app can handle. let appURLScheme = "FilestackDemo"

-filestack.folderList(provider: provider, path: path, pageToken: nil, appURLScheme: appURLScheme) { response in
+client.folderList(provider: provider, path: path, pageToken: nil) { response in
     if let error = response.error {
         // Handle error
         return